GetMinOverlap, Riding Logs and Finishing Touches

 Drowning

-You should verify that your frog can still jump onto and ride logs, but now if you jump into the water you’ll die.
+You should verify that your frog can still jump onto and ride logs, but now if you jump into the water you’ll die, which will look like this:

 The Goal

-and then create a collision component for it using the dimensions of 32x32.
+.
+It needs a collision component with a size of {32, 32}.
 You want to create the goal at the the G

-, you just need to check for intersection with the goal and if you intersect, you should set the frog’s position to the goal and then SetState
+, you just need to check for intersection with the goal and if you intersect, you should set the frog’s position to the goal and then SetActive(false)

 which will stop the frog from updating anymore.